 2. Adds real value: Painting transforms an otherwise dull exterior to a fresh colourful finish.
 This is important not only from the standpoint of “curb appeal” but it can also provide great creative satisfaction.

 3. It works: Top quality 100% acrylic paints deliver good adhesion and durability on aluminum and vinyl siding.

 Is it a good idea to paint aluminum siding?

 Most people are unaware that weathered aluminum siding is an excellent surface for painting.
 A new coat of paint allows the home or building owner to change the colour of the siding and to revitalize a dingy and dull appearance, without the substantial expense of re-siding.

+How do you prep aluminum siding before painting?
 Weathered aluminum siding frequently suffers from excessive chalking.
 As a result, it is important that you prepare the surface properly.
 Remove chalk by power washing, or hand-scrubbing, followed by a thorough rinsing.
 It is often difficult to remove all of the chalk from this substrate.
 If the surface is still chalky after two washings, apply an exterior high quality 100% acrylic primer.
 Any white oxide on the aluminum should be removed with a non-metallic scouring pad.
 Prime any bare aluminum with a latex corrosion-inhibitive primer recommended for exterior aluminum.

+What kind of paint do you use on aluminum siding?
 For the paint itself, a quality 100% acrylic flat is best.
 Because of the stability of the surface, this type of paint, properly applied, will last.